Three weeks into production. Median latency 380ms. Error rate 0.3%. Token spend on budget. SLO review signed off. The team moved on.

-This is the quality gap in LLM observability: the signals most teams instrument first — latency, error rate, token cost — can all sit healthy while output quality collapses.
-Infrastructure metrics measure whether your system functioned.
-They say nothing about whether it worked.
+This is the gap.
+The signals teams instrument first — latency, error rate, token cost — all sit healthy while semantic quality collapses underneath them.
+Infrastructure metrics tell you the request completed.
+They have no opinion on whether it worked.
+Logging that records 'request returned 200' is not observability for an LLM.
+It is an alibi.

 - ✓